niteshim0/Object-Oriented-Programming/OOPS in C++/Template in C++/NOTES.md

 - In C++, a class template is a way to define a generic class that can work with different data types.
 - It allows you to write a class once and use it with various data types without having to rewrite the code for each specific type.
 - Class templates are often used to create containers like vectors, lists, and other generic data structures.
-- When you use a class template, you provide the actual data type you want to use as an argument inside angle brackets (<>).
-This is called template specialization.
+- When you use a class template, you provide the actual data type you want to use as an argument inside angle brackets (`<>`).
+This is called `template specialization`.
 The C++ compiler then generates a specific version of the class for that data type.
 - Class templates are widely used in C++ to create generic classes and functions that work with various data types.
 They provide a powerful tool for creating flexible and reusable code.

 ### Class template definition